Jing-Gu/dev-journal/docs/web-technology/static-dynamic-spa.md

 :::

 ## Dynamic website
 A dynamic website generates content **on-the-fly** in response to user requests or inputs.
 Content can be customized based on various factors such as user preferences, session data, or database content.
-It is often powered by **server-side programming languages** like PHP, Python, Ruby, or Node.js.
+It is often powered by **server-side programming languages** like Java, PHP, Python, Ruby, or Node.js.
+These languages handle HTTP requests from clients, interact with databases, and perform other server-side tasks.

 One disadvantage is that every page that a user visits needs to be generated on the server.
 That means, the user always has to wait for a new page to be sent even there is only a tiny change and the main frame stays the same.